SchoolOfCode/final-project-front-end-partners-in-code/README.md

 - (GET) Returns All Items: localhost:3000/
 - (GET) Returns Item by ID: localhost:3000/:id
 - (POST) Creates new item in the database: localhost:3000/
-## Design

-This [Figma ](https://www.figma.com/file/4a4pAmlYiymqzVMmP4yP0t/Partners-in-Code?node-id=0%3A1 "Figma") link will take you to our high-fidelity wire framework.